axelo/parcel-plugin-elm-assets/README.md

 # parcel-plugin-elm-assets

-Parcel plugin for bundling assets (images, svgs etc.) directly from Elm code.
+Parcel plugin for bundling assets (images, svgs etc) directly from Elm code.

 Instead of having to require your assets from your entrypoints (.js/.ts) and pass the urls down with flags to your Elm application you can instead directly from Elm code refer